 Prague is the capital and the largest city in the Czech Republic, home to 1.3 million people.
 Prague, or Praha in Czech, is the famed center of the Bohemia empire and its one of the world’s most spectacular cities architecturally.
 There is so much to see and do in Prague, known as the “city of 100 spires”, there are actually over 500 historic spires and towers – many open to visit.

-Prague should be on every traveler’s bucket list to see the amazing architecture, to witness the rich history and view the spectacular skyline of churches and palaces.
+Prague should be on every traveler’s list to see the amazing architecture, to witness the rich history and view the spectacular skyline of churches and palaces.
 Just walking Prague’s eye-appealing cobblestone streets lined with highly adorned buildings is like stepping into a fairy tale – Prague is a place like no other.
 We visited Prague, just 3-hours from Vienna by car, following our 400-km Danube bike ride through the Wachau wine region of Austria.
+Its worth spending a few days here, versus taking a bus tour in and out with the throngs of tourist.

 Located on the Vltava River, Prague City has endured centuries of change, and flaunts its proud endurance.
 With towers and churches built in 900 A.D. that are still open to today, Prague is a story book and a spectacle of gold, copper, tile and marble with magnificent cathedrals, opulent palaces, and grand concert halls.
 There’s also a treasured lifestyle in Prague, an elegance to just enjoying coffee or sipping wine at a café overlooking the river or an ancient pedestrian plaza.